pulumi/docs/content/blog/cursed-container-iceberg/index.md

 - **Azure App Service for Containers**
 - **Google Compute Engine with Containers**

-## On the Iceberg – The Slightly Less Obvious
+## On the iceberg – The slightly less obvious

 As we dip just below the surface, we find services like a rare B-side acoustic release from a big band.
 It's not as mainstream but still a respectable choice for running your containers.